jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

 This is the driving principle behind the Zettelkasten method, and it brings me to my main point:

-> The primary purpose of note-taking shouldn't be for storing ideas, but
+> The primary purpose of note-taking should not be for storing ideas,
-> for developing them.
-The question we want to ask ourselves when we
+> but for developing them.
+When we take notes, we should ask: **"In what
-> write a note should be: **"In what context do I want to see this note
+> context do I want to see this note again?"**

-> again?"**
+A corollary to that statement is that notes can go anywhere you want.

-A corollary to that statement is that notes can really go anywhere you want.
 They just have to surface where you want them to.

 How do we do all these in Org-mode?
 This is where Org-roam comes in.